 The users pay a minimum of $59 a month.
 However, you can hire a nutrition or fitness coach to build a meal plan or workout program for $50 – $125 on fiver.com.
 Also, you can do your research or use free applications like MyFitnessPal.
 While the cost is not a burden for middle-class families, a budget person will struggle to pay this amount every month.
 If you can’t afford the program, we suggest trying it for a couple of months and taking good notes, screenshots, and recordings.
 Then, after you cancel, continue to follow the same principles, and you will get the same results for free.

 Noom is not suitable for people who prefer face-to-face coaching.
 There is no in-person or video coaching involved.
 Instead, Noom provides everything through chat services, including conversations with the health coaches.

 A Look Into the Reviews and Reputation of the Noom Diet?

-Many people have lost a significant amount of weight while following the Noom diet.
-It isn’t easy, but it will be the most educational and interesting diet journey of your life.
-Of course, this application is not for everyone, especially for those who do not want to be glued to their phone.
+Many people have lost significant weight while following the Noom diet.
+It isn’t easy, but it will be the most educational and exciting diet journey of your life.
+Of course, this application is not for everyone, especially those who do not want to be glued to their phone.
 Also, it is not for those who are on a tight budget or those who have experienced weight loss in the past.
 Still, it has worked for many people!

 Here are some honest reviews of the Noom program, pulled from the Google Play App Store: